unioslo/harborapi/docs/usage/methods/create-update.md

 [^1]: You can defend this behavior with certain interpretations of this quote from the RFC: *When a PUT representation is inconsistent with the target resource, the origin server SHOULD either make them consistent, by transforming the representation or changing the resource configuration [...]*.
-However, this is implicit behavior that is not documented anywhere.
+However, this is implicit behavior that is not documented anywhere by Harbor, so we have no way of knowing if it is intentional or not.